Loukia Nicolaidou: Career

 Nicolaidou hosted her first solo exhibition in 1934, in Nicosia and Limassol, but the public response was unfavorable to her modern tendencies.
 Works painted by Nicolaidou between 1929 and 1933, during her schooling tended to embrace European ideals and focus on the female body and sexuality.
 Upon her return to Cyprus, her work continued to explore women's form, but did so in a more primitive style, reminiscent of Paul Gauguin.
 Her palate shifted to warmer hues and her figures took on a more exotic appearance, with darker skin tones and hair.
 Her chosen subject matter challenged the traditional depictions of women, as domestic mothers and wives, in Cypriot art, portraying them instead as educated and liberated members of a cosmopolitan and progressive society.
 As one of the few Cypriot painters of her period who painted nudes, Nicolaidou's works are unique, in that they did not focus on women as objects of desire, but instead, her subjects are defiant, tend to ignore the viewer rather than engaging with the audience, and are typically monumental in size.
-Other themes present in her works include scenes of every day life and landscapes.
+Other themes present in her works include scenes of everyday life and landscapes.

 After hosting other solo shows in 1935 and 1936, with lukewarm reception from the public, Nicolaidou moved to London in 1937, where and older sister was living.
 Like many other Cypriot women artists, moving abroad in a self-exile, allowed Nicolaidou to pursue a career in art, out from under the patriarchal restrictions of society in her homeland.
 In England, her works became more expressive with a focus on geometrical shapes, influenced by Picasso.
 In 1939, she participated in a group exhibition for which she received acclaim.
 That same year, she married, Ioannis Vassiliou, a ship owner from Hermoupolis and withdrew from public exhibitions, focusing on raising a family.
 Her works were largely forgotten in Cyprus until 1992, when art historian Eleni Nikita published a biography of her and restored Nicalaidou's pioneering role as an artist at a time when the profession excluded women.